kubacech/gdax-java-client/README.md

 # gdax-java-client

 Java based wrapper for the [GDAX API](https://docs.gdax.com/#introduction).
 Originally forked from [irufus/gdax-java](https://github.com/irufus/gdax-java).
-This project aims to simple java library that is wrapping GDAX API without any Spring or UI
+This project aims to simple java library that is wrapping GDAX API.
+Using new Spring Webclient nonblocking APIs

 # Usage